ashwad275/can-visualization-project/README.md

 # can-visualization-project
-used for testing and visualizing can signals

-# read me file is used as
-you can also write the information how to set up your project you can also explain about your project
+this is about my can visulisation project and below i have mentioned to how to setup the project